moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ### Display width {#displaywidth}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number expressing the intended display width of the track content in pixels.

 ### Display height {#displayheight}
-Location: T    Required: Optional   Json Type: Number
+Location: T    Required: Optional   JSON Type: Number

 A number expressing the intended display height of the track content in pixels.

 ### Language {#language}
-Location: T    Required: Optional   Json Type: String
+Location: T    Required: Optional   JSON Type: String

 A string defining the dominant language of the track.
 The string MUST be one of the standard Tags for Identifying Languages as defined by {{LANG}}.